Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis: Introduction

 FM has gained increasing attention due to its efficiency and high-quality generation in TTS.
 In conventional coarse-to-fine FM-based TTS models, coarse representations are used as conditions for the flow module.
 However, the generation still starts from pure noise, resulting in a suboptimal allocation of modeling capacity.
 Since the coarse representations already encode a significant portion of the overall semantic and acoustic structure, modeling the early stage from noise becomes redundant and contributes little to the quality of the final output.
 To deal with this issue, DiffSinger~\cite{diffsinger} has introduced a shallow diffusion mechanism on singing voice synthesis (SVS) and TTS.
-It uses a simple mel-spectrogram decoder, with the diffusion module starting generation at a shallow step based on the output of the simple decoder.
+It uses a simple mel-spectrogram decoder, with the diffusion module starting generation at a shallow step based on the output of the decoder.
 Therefore, we extend the idea of shallow diffusion mechanism (with the name) on FM and propose shallow flow matching (SFM) for coarse-to-fine TTS models.
 During training, we construct intermediate states along the FM paths based on the coarse representations.
 To achieve this, we employ an orthogonal projection method to adaptively determine the corresponding time, define a principled construction approach, and formulate a single-segment piecewise flow.
 During inference, the generation starts from the intermediate state, skipping the early stages and focusing computation on the latter part of the flow.
 This leads to more stable generation and enhanced synthesis quality, and accelerates inference when using adaptive-step ordinary differential equation (ODE) solvers.

-We validate the proposed SFM method on multiple coarse-to-fine TTS models, covering two mainstream FM architectures, U-Net~\cite{unet} and DiT~\cite{dit}, as well as two major types of semantic input, text sequences and speech tokens.
+We validate the proposed SFM method on multiple coarse-to-fine TTS models, covering two mainstream FM architectures, U-Net~\cite{unet} and DiT~\cite{dit}.
 Experimental results show that SFM consistently improves the naturalness of synthesized speech, as measured by both pseudo-MOS metrics and subjective evaluations.
 We also observe significant inference acceleration across various adaptive-step ODE solvers.